typelevel/fs2/docs/src/guide.md

 * `s1` may complete before the error in `s2` is encountered, in which case nothing will be printed and no error will occur.
 * `s2` may encounter the error before any of `s1` is emitted.
 When the error is reraised by `s2`, that will terminate the `merge` and asynchronously interrupt `s1`, and the `take` terminates with that same error.
-* `s2` may encounter the error before any of `s1` is emitted, but during the period where the value is caught by `onError`, `s1` may emit a value and the `take(1)` may terminate, triggering interruption of both `s1` and `s2`, before the error is reraised but after the exception is printed!
+* `s2` may encounter the error before any of `s1` is emitted, but during the period where the value is caught by `handleErrorWith`, `s1` may emit a value and the `take(1)` may terminate, triggering interruption of both `s1` and `s2`, before the error is reraised but after the exception is printed!
 In this case, the stream will still terminate without error.

-The correctness of your program should not depend on how different streams interleave, and once again, you should not use `onError` or other interruptible functions for resource cleanup.
+The correctness of your program should not depend on how different streams interleave, and once again, you should not use `handleErrorWith` or other interruptible functions for resource cleanup.
 Use `bracket` or `onFinalize` for this purpose.